nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 (presumably measurable) success metrics in order to better hold teams to account.

-Unlike most of the examples below, we do get some discussion of the negatives and unknowns.
+Unlike most of the examples below, as well as the positives, we also get some discussion of the negatives and unknowns.
 'Anarchy' in practice, says George, is very much a function of team composition, and sometimes you still need top-down guidance.
 Lastly, he acknowledges that their experiences haven't yet been stressed in the crucible of financial difficulty.

 We'll consider some of these later.
 For now, let's move on to the next case study.